open-edge-insights/eii-azure-bridge/README.md

 Please see the list of supported services at the end of this README for the services which can be pushed to an ACR instance.
-Not all EII services are supported by and validated to work with the EII Azure Bridge.
+Not all EII services are supported by and validated to work with the Azure Bridge.

 ## <a name="eii-build-push"></a>Build and Push EII Containers

-> **NOTE:** By following the steps below, the EII Azure Bridge and Simple
+> **NOTE:** By following the steps below, the Azure Bridge and Simple
 > Subscriber Azure IoT Modules will be pushed to your ACR instance as well.

 After setting up your development system, build and push the EII containers to your Azure Contianer Registry instance.
-Note that the EII Azure Bridge only supports a few of the EII services currently.
+Note that the Azure Bridge only supports a few of the EII services currently.
 Before building and pushing your EII containers, be sure to look at the [Supported EII Services](#supported-eii-services) section below, so as to not build/push uneeded containers to your registry.